 The horror of my situation hit me; I needed to find some shelter fast.
 But people did not just let anyone into their homes, they don’t take chances anymore.
 Compassion and charity left with the peoples trust in their survival.
 I thought hard.
 Sam!
 My only hope was Sam; I’d sent him an email about my arrival but received no reply.
 He lived on the outskirts of town if I remembered correctly, well what was left of it anyhow.
 The outskirts had long since blurred with the boundaries of town, there was no safe land now, even the churches proved futile when the people fled to them for protection.

 I started poking around, looking through the companies logs of recent travels.
 She was right, it wasn’t mad men that the people were afraid of.
 It wasn’t mad men that destroyed the towns and massacred its inhabitants.
 These things weren’t men, well not anymore they weren’t.
 Half human faces, quick distorted movements, hair, dirt, blood, the smell.
 The descriptions went on.
 Snarls like animals, laughter like children.
 Savage, violent creatures of the night.
 Earth had become a wasteland overnight.
-GG’s words brought a tear to my eye.
+GG’s words brought a tear to my eye, she was all alone and so afraid.
 I put the diary away in my rucksack; I had to concentrate on finding the old farm entrance.

 I used to holiday with Sam when we were kids some twenty years ago, down in the sunny Cornish seaside.
 I remembered it fondly; he used to pull my hair and when no-one was around we’d hide his grandma’s shoes, but times had most certainly changed.
 I looked around; the streets were filled with hurried steps.
 People moved quickly into their homes, forcing children inside, bolting doors, click, then bolting them again, click, click.
 I pressed on as my heart beat nervously, fluttering like a moth inside my ribcage.
 The streets began to slip into blackness.
 It crept through the gaps between buildings and the branches through the scarceness of the city trees; blurring details and plunging the city into a vacant graveyard, deserted all except those that lurked in the shadows.
 Out of sight but never out of mind.
 I prayed the rays of light would hold out a little longer.